-10.4.3.3 Air Containment
+10.4.3.4 Containment

-Computer rooms with a design IT equipment load exceeding 10 kW per room are required to have containment to separate the computer equipment inlets and outlets.
+Computer rooms with a design IT equipment load exceeding 175 kW per room are required to have containment to separate the computer equipment inlets and outlets.
 The requirement can be met using hot-aisle containment, cold-aisle containment, or in-rack cooling.
 Exceptions are provided for:

-a.
-Expansions of existing computer rooms that don't already have containment.

-- b.
-Computer racks with a design load of < 1 kW/rack (for example, network racks). - c.
+- a.
+Expansions of existing computer rooms that don't already have containment. - b.
+Computer racks with a design load of < 1 kW/rack (e.g. network racks). - c.
 Equivalent energy performance demonstrated to the AHJ through use of CFD or other analysis tools.